Bob Horn (broadcaster)

-According to academic records from his youth, Horn sometimes spelled his surname Horne.
-In addition, Horn initially replaced his first name with "Robert"; after landing a disk jockey job at Houston's KILT, Horn became known as Bob Adams.
+According to academic records from his youth, Horn sometimes spelled his surname "Horne".
+In addition, he initially replaced his first name with "Robert"; after landing a disc jockey job at Houston's KILT, Horn became known as Bob Adams.

 Philadelphia

 In the late 1940s, Horn was hired by Jack Steck, Program Manager for Philadelphia's WFIL radio station, to be a daytime announcer and late night DJ for Walter Annenberg's Triangle Publications' WFIL-AM.

-After several years in Philadelphia (and a brief stint in Los Angeles), Horn had a popular show as a DJ on WIP called C'mon and Dance.
-Since Horn wanted to appear on television, WFIL was able to woo him to its station, to create a daytime radio show, Bob Horn's Bandstand, and a TV version of the show.
+After several years in Philadelphia (and a brief stint in Los Angeles), Horn hosted a popular show as a DJ on WIP called C'mon and Dance.
+Since Horn wanted to appear on television, WFIL was able to woo him to its station to create a daytime radio show, Bob Horn's Bandstand, and a TV version of the show.
 Bob Horn's Bandstand premiered on WFIL-TV (Channel 6) in late September 1952 as a replacement for a weekday movie.
 Originally, Bob Horn's Bandstand was mostly short musical films (the ancestors of music videos); there also were studio guests.

-Horn was disenchanted with the film-based program and sought to have it changed to teens dancing along, live on camera - live - as popular records played, based on an idea from WPEN's 950 Club, hosted by Joe Grady and Ed Hurst.
+Horn was disenchanted with the film-based program and sought to have it changed to teens dancing along, live on camera, as popular records played, based on an idea from WPEN's 950 Club, hosted by Joe Grady and Ed Hurst.
 Since the film idea was going nowhere, WFIL began advertising for dancers.
 The Bandstand makeover debuted on October 7, 1952, with hundreds dancing on live TV.
 Bandstand sometimes drew over 60 percent of the daytime audience, making Horn wealthy.